nfernandez-arias/covid-19-data/README.md

 ## Model

-The model is a simple modification of a SIR model.
+The model is a simple modification of a SIARD model.
 At each point in time, individuals can be in any of the following states:

 - Susceptible (S)
 - Infected and diagnosed (I)